 If your loved one was killed due to a motorist's negligent actions, you may be eligible to receive financial compensation for your loss.
 The spouse, child, or parent of someone who died in an avoidable traffic crash in New York may recover compensation associated with the cost of the decedent's medical care, lost benefits and wages, loss of consortium, and funeral expenses.
 A family member may also receive damages for any personal injuries suffered by a loved one prior to his or her wrongful death by filing a survival action.
 Because the amount of time during which you have to file a New York wrongful death or survival action case is limited, you should contact a skilled personal injury lawyer to discuss your claim as soon as possible after any loss.

 Contact the caring attorneys at Korngut Paleudis LLC if you lost a loved one in a preventable automobile accident in New York, New Jersey, or Connecticut.
 Our capable personal injury and accident lawyers are here to help you recover the financial compensation you deserve following a traffic wreck.
 Our dedicated advocates have more than 45 years of experience helping clients who are located in New York, New Jersey, and Connecticut.
-To speak with a knowledgeable attorney about your personal injury or wrongful death claim, please contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+To speak with a knowledgeable attorney about your personal injury or wrongful death claim, please contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.

 Sheriff: Southeast Man Dies After Crash, by Ashley Tarr, Southeast-Brewster Patch